 Wi-Fi Derives Its Name From What Source?

-Known originally simply by its technical designation IEEE 802.11b, Wi-Fi technology was a technology for want of a catchy name.
-In 1999 the Wireless Ethernet Compatibility Alliance (WECA) hired marketing and branding company Interbrand to come up with a memorable name for the soon to be ubiquitous communication protocol.
+Known originally simply by its technical designation IEEE 802.11b Direct Sequence, Wi-Fi technology was a technology in need of a catchy name.
+In 1999, the Wireless Ethernet Compatibility Alliance (WECA) hired the brand-consulting firm Interbrand to come up with a memorable name for the soon to be ubiquitous communication protocol.

-Of all the proposed names, WECA selected Wi-Fi, a play on the stereo term hi-fi–high fidelity–the high quality reproduction of sound via well engineered stereo components and speakers.
-Other almost-adopted names pitched by Interbrand included Hornet, Trapeze, and Dragonfly.
+Of all the proposed names, WECA selected Wi-Fi, a play on the stereo term hi-fi—high fidelity—the high-quality reproduction of sound via well-engineered stereo components and speakers.
+High-fidelity home equipment, like that seen in the vintage Motorola advertisement here, was common throughout the mid-to-late 20th century.
+Other almost-adopted names pitched by Interbrand included Hornet, Trapeze, Skybridge, and Dragonfly.

-Initially there was no attempt made to explain what Wi-Fi meant.
-In response to consumer curiosity, the Wi-Fi Alliance (previously WECA), added a tag line to their advertising that read “The Standard for Wireless Fidelity.”
-The tagline was dropped shortly after it was introduced and all reference to Wi-Fi having anything to do, play on words or otherwise, with high-fidelity sound vanished.
-The current stance of the Wi-Fi alliance is that Wi-Fi has no definition and is simply a name.
+Initially, there was no attempt made to explain what Wi-Fi meant.
+In response to consumer curiosity, the Wi-Fi Alliance (previously WECA), added a tagline to their advertising that read “The Standard for Wireless Fidelity”.
+The tagline was dropped shortly after it was introduced and all references to Wi-Fi having anything to do, play on words or otherwise, with high-fidelity sound vanished.
+The current stance of the Wi-Fi Alliance is that Wi-Fi has no definition and is simply a name.